nginxinc/nginx-amplify-doc/amplify-guide.md

 ```
 [credentials]
-api_key = ffeedd0102030405060708090a0b0c
+api_key = ffeedd0102030405060708
 ```

 #### Changing the Hostname and UUID

 In order to create unique objects for monitoring, the agent must be able to extract a valid hostname from the system.
 The hostname is also utilized as one of the components for generating a unique [identifier](https://github.com/nginxinc/nginx-amplify-agent/blob/master/amplify/agent/util/host.py#L145).
-Essentially, the hostname and the UUID unambiguously identify a particular instance of the agent to the Amplify core.
-If the hostname or the UUID are changed, the agent and the core will register a new object for monitoring.
+Essentially, the hostname and the UUID unambiguously identify a particular instance of the agent to the Amplify backend.
+If the hostname or the UUID are changed, the agent and the backend will register a new object for monitoring.

 When first generated, the uuid is written to `agent.conf`.
 Typically this happens automatically when the agent starts and successfully detects the hostname for the first time.
-Normally you should *not* change the UUID in `agent.conf`.
+Normally you SHOULD NOT change the UUID in `agent.conf`.

 The agent will try its best to determine the correct hostname.
 If it fails to determine the hostname, you can set the hostname manually in the `agent.conf` file.
 Check for the following section, and put the desired hostname in here: